47colborne/exel-sidekiq/README.md

 ## Usage

-If you wish to use a queue other than default, you may specify it's name in the options passed to `async`.
+By requiring this gem, Sidekiq support will automatically be added to [EXEL](https://github.com/47colborne/exel).
+Any calls to `async` will enqueue a worker to run the given block.
+If you wish to use a queue other than default, you may specify its name in the options passed to `async`.
 The retry limit can also be set, as in the following example:

     async queue: :my_queue, retry: 3 do
         process with: MyProcessor